SouthGreenPlatform/trainings/_pages/RNASeq.md

 </td>
 <td>
 <h1> RNASeq analyses (using Galaxy and TOGGLe)</h1><br />
 This course offers an introduction to RNASeq analyses using two different workflow management systems: Galaxy and TOGGLe.
-This includes reference-based mapping, estimates of transcript levels, differential expression analyses, visualization of statistics results.
+This includes reference-based mapping, estimates of transcript levels, differential expression (DE) analyses, visualization of statistics results.
 </td>
 </tr>
 </table>